Scalene-Academy/token-vendor-c001/README.md

 - [ ] When you try to buy tokens from the vendor, you should get an error: **'ERC20: transfer amount exceeds balance'**

-⚠️ this is because the Vendor contract doesn't have any YourTokens yet!
+⚠️ This is because the Vendor contract doesn't have any YourTokens yet!

 ⚔️ Side Quest: send tokens from your frontend address to the Vendor contract address and _then_ try to buy them.